 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average journey time between León and Madrid is 2 hours and 29 minutes and the fastest journey time is 2 hours and 10 minutes.
-On an average weekday, there are 8 trains per day travelling from León to Madrid.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between León and Madrid is 2 hours and 51 minutes, with around 9 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from León to Madrid without having to change trains.
-There are 7 direct trains from León to Madrid.
+There are 5 direct trains from León to Madrid each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from León to Madrid leaves at 07:15.
 Times and services may vary during weekends and holidays.

 The last train from León to Madrid leaves at 20:47.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.